 We've all daydreamed about the perfect road trip, but when it comes to actually planning one, it can all get a little daunting.
 Don't fret!
 Whether you're a lone road tripper, a couple, a group or a family, we cover the basics:

-Choose a Destination & Plot Your Route Accordingly:
+Choose a Destination & Plan Your Route

 Is there somewhere or something you want to see along the way?
-If so, it goes without saying that you should bear this in mind when you’re thinking about your route.
-If you’re looking for some inspiration, Emm in London wrote a great post about road tripping in Britain.
+If so, it goes without saying that you should bear this in mind when you're thinking about your route.
+If you're looking for some inspiration, Emm in London wrote a great post about road trips in Britain.

 Weekend road trippers, look for destinations a few hours apart to make the most of your time.
 If you're lucky enough to have a bit longer, you can afford to spend a bit more time in the car and are a little less limited.